silverbulletmd/silverbullet/docs/Revisions.md

 1. Enter a **Repository** URL.
 A repository web address can be converted to its clone address.
 The effective address is shown before testing.
 2. Choose **Deploy key for this space** or **Use server credentials**.
 The latter means that you manage the server's Git authentication yourself.
 3. For a deploy key, generate it, copy its public key, and install it at the repository host with write access.
 The key must be installed before the connection check can succeed.
+4. To choose a specific **Remote branch** for the space's current local branch, check **Choose a remote branch** and enter its name.
+Otherwise, the connection check uses an existing upstream mapping or detects the remote's default branch.
+You can use `main`, `master`, or any valid Git branch name.
+If the selected branch does not exist remotely, the first push creates it.
-4. **Check connection**.
-The check uses the candidate address and credentials on this page.
-For a new connection, it detects the remote's default branch and shows the local-to-remote mapping.
-Editing the address or credentials invalidates the result.
+5. **Check connection**.
+The check uses the candidate address, branch, and credentials on this page and shows the local-to-remote mapping.
+Editing any of them invalidates the result.
 A push preflight is useful, but repository hooks or branch protection can still reject the actual push.
 Large repositories may take several minutes to check.
-5. Review the destination, branch, local history that will be shared, and remote-check frequency, then **Enable sync**.
+6. Review the destination, branch, local history that will be shared, and remote-check frequency, then **Enable sync**.
 The connected overview shows the first sync's actual progress and result.

 A connection shares committed history, including older versions of files, rather than only the space's current contents.
 If both repositories have unrelated histories, combining them requires a separate one-time choice.
 Conflicting pages are resolved as described below.

+That choice remains valid if either checked history gains commits before the first merge.
+If a history is rewritten or replaced, sync stops and asks you to edit the connection, check it again, and confirm the new combination.
+You can recheck and apply a connection without changing its settings.

 Deploy-key mode requires SSH and uses the generated key.
 If that key is missing or deleted, sync stops instead of trying the server's own identities.
 HTTPS and local repository paths belong to **Use server credentials**.
 Servers that need custom SSH configuration can use that option too.

 ## Change or pause a connection
 **Edit connection** creates a draft.
-Its URL, credentials, and frequency do not become active until **Apply changes**.
+Its URL, remote branch, credentials, and frequency do not become active until **Apply changes**.
 Checking a draft does contact its candidate repository, but does not replace the active remote or merge anything into the space. **Cancel** discards the draft and preserves the active connection.
 If the active connection is still running while you edit, the page identifies it.

 **Pause sync** retains the connection and credentials while stopping background Git network work. **Resume sync** starts it again.
 Removing a connection preserves the space's files and history.
 Removing a local deploy key does not revoke the public key at the repository host; remove it there if it should no longer grant access.